FEATURED POST

 I've seen dragonfly nymphs over 2 " long.

-The fish encounter them regularly, they relish them, and they respond to other patterns that fit the same niche.
+The fish encounter them regularly, they relish them, and they respond to other patterns that fit in that niche.

 It just makes sense to see them that way.